devlike-code/mosaic/README.md

     [ ] create a method in brick to get a builder: `Brick::edit(&mut self) -> BrickEditor` [M?] string allocation and retrieval
-    [ ] change `string` type in datatypes to `blob` (256-byte blob) [ ] make a `String` component that is aliasing a `blob` (or `b256`) [ ] make a `string` layer with functions:
+    [ ] change `string` type in datatypes to `blob` (256-byte blob)
+        - renamed `str` to `b256` and changed bytesize to 32 [ ] make a `String` component that is aliasing a `blob` (or `b256`) [ ] make a `string` layer with functions:
-        [ ] `create_string(str: &str) -> EntityId` that makes an object and its properties and returns a EID type that's actually the hash of the string [ ] `string_exists(str: &str) -> bool` to help check whether a string already exists by hashing it [ ] `get_string(e: EntityId) -> String` that gets an object and attaches all the properties into one string [ ] `update_string(e: EntityId, str: &str)` so that it updates the string inside and returns the same ID [ ] `delete_string(e: EntityId)` that deletes the object and all properties
+        [ ] `create_string(str: &str) -> EntityId` that makes an object and its properties and returns a EID type that's actually the hash of the string [ ] `string_exists(str: &str) -> bool` to help check whether a string already exists by hashing it
+            -
+        [ ] `get_string(e: EntityId) -> String` that gets an object and attaches all the properties into one string
+            - called `recover_string`, works like a charm [ ] `update_string(e: EntityId, str: &str)` so that it updates the string inside and returns the same ID
+            - this is not needed as strings are interned and are never updated - the identifiers are changed in the brick [ ] `delete_string(e: EntityId)` that deletes the object and all properties

                 Example: